mvitez/thnets/README.md

    * *MEMORYDEBUG* 0 checks memory leaks, 1 generates full dump of allocations in memdump.txt
    * *CUDNN* 0 is off, 1 uses CuDNN
    * *OPENCL* 0 is off, 1 uses OpenCL
+   * *LOWP* 0 is off, 1 uses gemmlowp

+gemmlowp (https://github.com/google/gemmlowp) has to be installed into the lowp directory, if used.

 ## Test program